iapyeh/chrowler/docs/index.rst

 Features
 --------

-Pelican |version| currently supports:
+Chrowler |version| currently supports:

-* Articles (e.g., blog posts) and pages (e.g., "About", "Projects", "Contact")
-* Comments, via an external service (Disqus).
-If you prefer to have more control over your comment data, self-hosted comments are another option.
-  Check out the `Pelican Plugins`_ repository for more details.
-* Theming support (themes are created using Jinja2_ templates)
-* Publication of articles in multiple languages
-* Atom/RSS feeds
-* Code syntax highlighting
-* Import from WordPress, Dotclear, or RSS feeds
-* Integration with external tools: Twitter, Google Analytics, etc. (optional)
-* Fast rebuild times thanks to content caching and selective output writing
+* Write web crawler with javascript.
+* Scrape web content with JQuery.

-Why the name "Pelican"?
+Why the name "Chrowler"?
 -----------------------

-"Pelican" is an anagram for *calepin*, which means "notebook" in French. ;)
+"Chrowler" is inspired by Chrome + Crawler

 Source code
 -----------

-You can access the source code at: https://github.com/getpelican/pelican
+You can access the source code at: https://github.com/iapyeh/chrowler

 How to get help, contribute, or provide feedback
 ------------------------------------------------